Who are Student Assistance Specialists?

-- Insight Class -facilitate a three day substance use prevention and early intervention class for students who violate the Loudoun County Public Schools (LCPS) alcohol or drug policy.
-The Insight Class is also open to students on a voluntary basis.
+- Substance Use Education Class (Insight) - facilitate the early intervention class for students who violate LCPS Policy 8240.
+This class is also open to students on a voluntary basis.

 - Staff, parent, and community presentations - present current trends, signs and symptoms and prevention strategies regarding substance use, mental health, violence prevention, and available school-based resources.

 - Restorative Practices - provide leadership through training, facilitation, and multi-tiered implementation of Restorative Practices.
 Restorative Practices are a framework for building relationships, taking a proactive approach to managing conflict, and for responding to challenging behavior.
 LCPS offers restorative conferencing as an option for discipline and as a way to address wrong-doings when students or the school community have been harmed.

 - Sources of Strength - provide trainings, presentations, and on-going support to schools implementing this upstream prevention program at the secondary level.